MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-on-premises-network-connection.md

 ## Azure virtual network readiness

-When creating an OPNC, we block the use of any vNet located in an unsupported region.
+When creating an ANC, we block the use of any vNet located in an unsupported region.
 For a list of supported regions, see [Requirements](requirements.md).

 If this check fails, make sure that the vNet provided is in a region in the supported region list.